 Food Waste

 And if you care about climate change – reducing food waste is one of the best ways to help.
-Food loss and food waste accounts for 8-10% of annual global greenhouse gas emissions and households are the biggest producers.
+Food loss and food waste account for 8-10% of annual global greenhouse gas emissions– and households are the biggest producers.
 Put another way, if food waste were a country, it would be the third largest greenhouse gas emitter behind China and the United States.

 Food Waste Management Options

-Along with buying less and learning to preserve/eat more of the food you buy, here are some options for your food waste:
+First, practice buying less.
+Then, learn to preserve and eat more of the food you buy.
+Finally, here are some options for your food waste:

 Contact